Videos

 JCESR Scientific Sprints - Better Polymers for Better Batteries

 JCESR supplements its traditional project management approach with scientific “Sprints.”
 The sprint described in this video involved a multidisciplinary team from Argonne, the University of Illinois at Urbana-Champaign, Massachusetts Institute of Technology, and the University of Michigan.
-As they studied how polymers in solution can … Read More
+As they studied how polymers in solution… Read More

 -